 301 N Jeffers Room 101A

 Monday – Friday

 The County Attorney is elected by the voters of Lincoln County for a four-year term.
 Rebecca Harling is our current Lincoln County Attorney.
 She took office in February 2008.

 The County Attorney appoints her own Deputies.
 The office has six Deputy County Attorneys.
-Three of those Deputies practice criminal law, one practices civil law, and two practice in the Child Support Division.
-The current Deputies practicing criminally are: Tanya Roberts-Connick, Chief Deputy County Attorney; Jennifer Clements, Deputy County Attorney; and Angela Franz, Deputy County Attorney.
-Joe Wright is the Deputy practicing civil law.
-The attorneys practicing in the Child Support Division are Claudine Thorne and Tracy Burns.
+Four of those Deputies practice criminal law, two practice civil law and Child Support Enforcement.
+The current Deputies practicing criminally are: Michael Nozicka, Chief Deputy County Attorney; Angela Franz, Deputy County Attorney; and Kortnei Smith, Deputy County Attorney; and Andrew Van Velson, Deputy County Attorney.
+The attorneys practicing in the Child Support Division and civil law are Tyler Volkmer and Stephen King.